Szwochm/wwwEnum/README.md

  ![image](https://github.com/Szwochm/wwwEnum/assets/1501624/b8fd7611-ae82-4dbf-87ec-4234eb4fdf58)

  This indicates that this file does exist, thus we can make an educated guess that the version of pfsense is either 2_6_0 or the master branch.
  NOTE: Sometimes it appears that nothing happens.
 If you receive a 200 request on some files, and a 404 on others, that is a strong indication that this method workds.
-403's can be either or.
+403's may or may not indicate the existence of a file / directory.

  To further verify we can try files from other versions that we know are missing in master.